PaoloModica/TaskApp/README.md

 # TaskApp
-TaskApp is a web application developed in the context of the course "Web programming and testing with a modern framework: AngularJS", held by BaxEnergy and DIEEI (University of Catania)
+TaskApp is a web application developed in the context of the course "Web programming and testing with a modern framework: AngularJS", held by BaxEnergy and DIEEI (University of Catania).

+Authors: Paolo Walter Modica & Salvatore Quattropani